 The War Memorial provides a focal point for the well-attended annual Remembrance Sunday Parade, and a 'wild gym' will help you stay fit while enjoying the park!

 At the south end of the park is the wildflower area, which provides a home to native species of plants and grasses that park users can enjoy.
+There are plans for this area to be extended in winter 2021/2022.

 Thanks to funding by Sussex Police and work by local volunteers, Fresh Start was able to renovate the venue and now uses it to host community events, training courses and a cafe.